Bernie Sanders Officially Launches Podcast Version Of ‘The Bernie Sanders Show’

 It wasn’t the first time Bernie Sanders aired his frustration with the Democratic Party’s leadership, and it certainly won’t be the last.
 The Bernie Sanders Show livestream and podcast will be a likely venue for conveying such grievances in the future.

-[Featured image by Ralph Freso]
+[Featured Image by Ralph Freso]